ajiayi-debug/tiktokmllm/README.md

 <!-- Optional: Add badges here using shields.io if you set up CI/CD or testing -->
 <!-- e.g., [![Build Status](...)]() [![Code Coverage](...)]() [![License](...)]() -->

-## Overview / Abstract
+## Abstract

-This project implements an asynchronous pipeline designed for advanced questioning answering on diverse, short-form video content (e.g., TikToks, YouTube Shorts) as part of the TikTok Track National Student AI Challenge.
-Leveraging the multimodal capabilities of Google's Gemini 2.5 Pro model, the system analyzes videos loaded directly from the Hugging Face Hub (`https://huggingface.co/datasets/lmms-lab/AISG_Challenge`) and applies a Chain-of-Thought (CoT) inspired reasoning process to generate answers to user-provided questions associated with each video.
+This project implements an asynchronous pipeline featuring an **agentic workflow** for advanced Question Answering (QA) on diverse, short-form videos sourced from the `https://huggingface.co/datasets/lmms-lab/AISG_Challeng` on Hugging Face.
+The system utilizes Google's Gemini 2.5 Pro model as the core reasoning engine, orchestrated primarily by the `CotAgent`.

-The primary goal is to move beyond simple video description towards deeper semantic understanding and accurate responses, even for complex or nuanced queries.
-The project is structured with modularity in mind, allowing for potential future enhancements in visual perception and reasoning capabilities.
+For each video-question pair, the `CotAgent` leverages the `GeminiAsync` class to execute a structured, multi-step reasoning process:

+1.  **Candidate Answer Generation:** Gemini is first prompted using detailed instructions and few-shot examples (`use_context` prompt) to analyze the video and generate multiple high-confidence candidate answers relevant to the specific question.
+2.  **Answer Selection & Synthesis:** Gemini is then prompted again (`choose_best_answer_prompt`), this time tasked with analyzing the previously generated candidate answers.
+It selects the most appropriate response or synthesizes a final answer based on the candidates, applying specific heuristics for different question formats (e.g., multiple-choice).

+This agentic, multi-prompt approach aims to enhance the depth, reasoning quality, and accuracy of the generated answers compared to simpler, single-shot prompting, enabling a more nuanced understanding of the video content.
+The asynchronous nature of the pipeline ensures efficient processing.

 ## Features